Soft Toys Market Size and Share

 Recent Industry Developments

-- May 2025: LEGO Group, a popular company that operates in the soft toys market, invested USD 366 million to build a new 2,000,000-square-foot warehouse in Prince George's County’s Crosspointe Business Centre site.
-The new facility, the 1.7 million-square-foot facility in Meadowville Technology Park, is on track to open in 2027.
+- November 2025: LEGO Group invested USD 366 million to build a 2,000,000-square-foot warehouse at the Crosspointe Business Centre site in Prince George's County.
+Furthermore, a 1.7 million-square-foot facility at Meadowville Technology Park is planned to open in 2027.

-- May 2025: Ultra Soft Toys launched its exclusive Mother’s Day collection, crafted with care to offer comfort and emotional support to-to-be and new mothers.
-Just in time for Mother’s Day celebrations, this thoughtfully curated line features oversized, ultra-soft plush toys designed to bring moments of relaxation, joy, and reassurance to women experiencing the unique journey of motherhood.
+- May 2025: Ultra Soft Toys introduced its exclusive Mother’s Day collection, designed to provide comfort and emotional support for expectant and new mothers.
+Launched in time for Mother’s Day celebrations, this carefully curated range includes oversized, ultra-soft plush toys aimed at offering relaxation, joy, and reassurance to women navigating the journey of motherhood.

-- February 2025: Hasbro and Mattel launched a collaborative PLAY-DOH Barbie line that combines Play-Doh's creative play with Barbie's iconic fashion themes.
-The collection featured playsets and fashion-making tools that allow kids to design and create outfits for Barbie using Play-Doh compound.
+- February 2025: Hasbro and Mattel introduced a collaborative PLAY-DOH Barbie line, merging Play-Doh's creative play elements with Barbie's well-known fashion themes.
+The collection includes playsets and tools designed for creating and designing Barbie outfits using Play-Doh compound.

 Global Soft Toys Market Report Scope